-- a structured, coherent and progressive curriculum that focuses on the development of communication and language an area of need for many children at our school - high-quality training for staff on learning strategies that support all children as well as dedicated training on frequently encountered educational needs particularly: communication and interaction, communication and language and neurodiversity - targeted deployment of other adults in the classrooms and specific training so that they are better equipped to meet the needs of individual or small groups of pupils.
-This is particularly in the areas of early reading as well as scaffolding support for pupils in lessons - the implementation of targeted interventions designed to support the emotional needs of pupils across the school and a whole school approach to mental health support from a trained champion - attendance support from a dedicated attendance officer - high quality pastoral support including drawing and talking therapy; Thrive; bereavement support and Lego therapy.
+- a structured, coherent and progressive curriculum that focuses on the development of communication and language an area of need for many children at our school - high-quality training for staff on learning strategies that support all children as well as dedicated training on frequently encountered educational needs particularly: communication and interaction and communication and language - targeted deployment of other adults in the classrooms and specific training so that they are better equipped to meet the needs of individual or small groups of pupils.
+This is particularly in the areas of early reading as well as scaffolding support for pupils in lessons - the implementation of targeted interventions designed to support the emotional needs of pupils across the school - attendance support from a dedicated attendance officer - high quality pastoral support including drawing and talking therapy; Thrive; bereavement support and Lego therapy.